-- The demand for euros is, at the same time, a supply of dollars. - The agents demanding euros have dollars and want to buy European goods or financial assets. - The demand function slopes downward because a reduction in e means that fewer dollars are needed to purchase an euro.
+- The demand for euros is, at the same time, a supply of dollars. - The agents demanding euros have dollars but want to buy European goods and/or financial assets. - The demand function slopes downward because a reduction in e means that fewer dollars are needed to purchase an euro.
 This makes European goods and financial assets comparatively cheaper.
-To buy more such goods and assets, more euros are demanded, so $\downarrow e \Rightarrow \uparrow$ quantity demanded of \in .
+To buy more such goods and assets, more euros are demanded, so ↓e ⇒ ↑quantity demanded of €.